vtexdocs/dev-portal-content/docs/release-notes/search-graphql.md

 > ⚠️ Fixes and improvements related to search queries should only be performed in `search-graphql` from now onwards.

-:eyes: Notice that several deprecated fields, such as `categoriesIds` in `Product`, were removed.
+> Notice that several deprecated fields, such as `categoriesIds` in `Product`, were removed.
 Therefore, these fields should also be removed from your queries.
 In any case, GraphQL will notify you about the removal once the query having the removed field is performed.

 ## Side effects

 Nothing should be in the sense that once the code is transferred from one app repository to another.